sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 - Amazon Web Services: [AWS RDS for PostgreSQL](https://aws.amazon.com/rds/), [Amazon ElastiCache](https://aws.amazon.com/elasticache/redis/), and [S3](https://aws.amazon.com/s3/) for storing user uploads.
 - Google Cloud: [Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres/), [Cloud Memorystore](https://cloud.google.com/memorystore/), and [Cloud Storage](https://cloud.google.com/storage) for storing user uploads.
 - Digital Ocean: [Digital Ocean Managed Databases](https://www.digitalocean.com/products/managed-databases/) for [Postgres](https://www.digitalocean.com/products/managed-databases-postgresql/), [Redis](https://www.digitalocean.com/products/managed-databases-redis/), and [Spaces](https://www.digitalocean.com/products/spaces/) for storing user uploads.

-## Configuration

-Configuration at the deployment level focuses on ensuring your Sourcegraph runs optimally, based on the size of your repositories and the number of users.
-Configuration options will vary based on the type of deployment you choose.
-Consult the specific configuration deployment sections for additional information.

-In addition you can review our [Configuration docs](../config/index.md) for overall Sourcegraph configuration.

-## Operation

-In general, operation activities for your Sourcegraph deployment will consist of storage management, database access, database migrations, and backup and restore.
-Details are provided with the instructions for each deployment type.

-## Monitoring

-Sourcegraph provides a number of options to monitor the health and usage of your deployment.
-While high-level guidance is provided as part of your deployment type, you can also review our [Observability docs](../observability/index.md) for more detailed instruction.

-## Upgrades

-A new version of Sourcegraph is released every month (with patch releases in between as needed).
-We actively maintain the two most recent monthly releases of Sourcegraph.
-The [changelog](../../CHANGELOG.md) provides all information related to any changes that are/were in a release.

-Depending on your current version and the version you are looking to upgrade, there may be specific upgrade instruction and requirements.
-Checkout the [Upgrade docs](../updates/index.md) for additional information and instructions.